 - Declare larger liquids.
 Medications, baby formula and food, and breast milk are allowed in reasonable quantities exceeding three ounces and are not required to be in the zip-top bag.
 Declare these items for inspection at the checkpoint.
 Officers may need to open these items to conduct additional screening.

-- Duty Free Travel Information - To avoid the risk of having to abandon your liquid duty free items in the U.S. and abroad know the rules at home and abroad.
+- Traveling With Liquids - To avoid the risk of having to abandon your liquid and duty free items, know the rules at home and abroad.

 - Traveling with children - You are encouraged to travel with only as much formula, breast milk, or juice in your carry-on needed to reach your destination.